bixb922/crank-organ/doc-software/README.md

 So for all cases: turn on, and turn the crank or touch the touchpad and music starts.

 If you have the tune list or performance page open in your cell phone, the page will poll the microcontroller until it is powered on and running, and then it will refresh the information.
 No need to reload the page.
 The "broken heart" emoticon on the header bar will disappear automatically once the microcontroller is running.

+You don't need your cell phone turned on to play music, only to alter the setlist.

 # Tuner mode